Urbnsurf has lodged long-awaited plans for a second wave pool and surf park, this time in Sydney.

 The project, which qualifies as a State Significant Development (SSD), will cost between $40 million and $60 million and will be built atop a 37,000sq m car park just north of Sydney Olympic Park at Homebush.

-The park, designed by Clarke Hopkins Clarke, will include alfresco dining decks, cafes that can trade internally and externally to people using Sydney Olympic Park, and a retail retail shop.
+The park, designed by Clarke Hopkins Clarke, will include alfresco dining decks, cafes that can trade internally and externally to people using Sydney Olympic Park, and a retail shop.

 Urbnsurf, led by new chief executive Damon Tudor, will power the park’s pool with technology provided by Spanish wave park tech company Wavegarden.